Find a local pick your own farm here!

 • Red Land Nursery - blackberries, blueberries, Christmas Trees, U-pick and already picked, picnic area you may bring your own food

-• Taylor Blueberry Farm - blueberries
+• Taylor Blueberry Farm - 2025 assumed permanently closed, blueberries

 195 Clem Lowell Road, Carrollton, GA.
-Phone: 770-832-6857. blueberries June 27 into August.
+Phone: 770-832-6857.
+Open: UPDATE for 2025: Their website and/or Facebook page is gone or years outdated, Do NOT trust Google's AI, which mixes and matches info at random, and other websites never check or update their info; So call before you go, Does anyone have current information, are they still offering pick your own or are even open?
+If so, please write me; last reported hours were blueberries June 27 into August.
 Open: 8 am to 6 pm.
 Monday to -Saturdays; closed on Sunday.
 Picking and take-home containers provided.
 Shade and swing.

-A visitor writes on July 08, 2013: "Taylor Blueberry Farms is in Carroll County, GA.
+Comments from a visitor on July 08, 2013: "Taylor Blueberry Farms is in Carroll County, GA.
 It seems this farm may have seen it's better days.
 After calling and speaking with Mr. Taylor this morning, I drove 45 minutes to find that the blueberry bushes are more like trees, with most being at least 10 feet tall.
 I suspect they haven't been appropriately pruned in quite some time.
 I made my way through the overgrown rows, carefully tromping through weeds and wild blackberry vines, picking what I could from the ground.
 I was determined to leave with at least a gallon, so I ended up going back to the house and asking Mr. Taylor if he had a ladder.
 He kindly told me where I could find one.
 I wouldn't recommend he allow most people to use his ladder as one could easily fall and get hurt, but I was careful and stayed around the perimeter.
 The berries were sparse even at ladder height.
 It took approximately 2.5 hours for me to get the gallon I wanted.
 I wouldn't suggest going out of the way to go to this farm.
 Mr Taylor is a nice elder gentleman, but after speaking with him, it seems his health is not currently allowing him to maintain the farm."

 Clayton County